patrickfung/freenet/README.md

 It can also built using ant scripts but a little more complicated.

-Please feel free to contact us by info@darkblock.de
+For other enquiry, please feel to contact us by info@darkblock.de